Masterbonk/Visualisation-of-algortihm-BCS-/README.md

 ### other libraries
-  download the following library https://github.com/garciadelcastillo/-dashed-lines-for-processing-/tree/master specifically go to dist, download the zip file and excstract
+  download the following library https://github.com/garciadelcastillo/-dashed-lines-for-processing-/tree/master specifically go to dist, download the zip file and excstract.
+  Now you can add the following file to your libraries, just how you added processing: dashedlines/libraries/dashedlines.jar

 ## how to run the program